 Hello, aspiring writers!
 Your friendly neighborhood Writing major here to tell you that everything you’ve been taught is wrong…

 As a student interested in English, Writing, or a similar field, you may be looking for all the advice you can get.
 You’ve probably gotten everyone’s two cents: upperclassmen, teachers, parents, blogs, writing books.
 And all that’s great…but some of it can seem conflicting.
 All you want to do is write, whether it’s novels, poetry, nonfiction, articles, essays—it doesn’t matter.
 Everyone thinks they’re an expert on writing if they’ve read one book, and everyone thinks they know more than you because, well, that’s how people work.
+But no one knows everything about writing, and all the rules and advice you’ve been given can be thrown out the window at any point—especially the following “top tips” we've all heard before.

 “Write what you know”

-First: no. If people only wrote about what they knew, legal shows would be written by lawyers who know what actually happens in a courtroom—and they would be so much less entertaining.
+First: No. If people only wrote about what they knew, legal shows would be written by lawyers who know what actually happens in a courtroom—and they would be so much less entertaining.
 Award-winning author Sarah Beth Durst once pointed out that Shakespeare was never a Danish prince, but he didn’t do so badly writing about one!

-Second: no. This advice leads to young writers doing things “for the story,” and you should never ever do something strictly for a “good story,” especially something dangerous, hurtful, or something you just generally don’t want to do.
+Second: No. This advice leads to young writers doing things “for the story,” and you should never, ever do something strictly for a “good story,” especially something dangerous, hurtful, or something you just generally don’t want to do.
 You should definitely do things that tug you out of your comfort zone, like singing karaoke solo or going water skiing for the first (maybe last) time, but don’t do it for the story.
 Do it because you want to do it.

 “You have to outline”